 Professional Engineer License Holders receive bigger paychecks ($134K annually) than those without credentials.
 Project Management Professionals with credentials can live quite comfortably; median salaries come in at approximately $126K per year.
 The Port Authority of New York and New Jersey provides the highest financial reward to those with a Bachelor's Degree — these employees rake in $82K annually.

 When it comes to skills, Project Management seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $112K per year.
 It's pretty common to find people here who know Engineering Design; around one in four consider it a key competency.
 Employees also tend to round out their skills sets with Microsoft Excel, Microsoft Office, and Microsoft Word.

 Benefits and Perks

-Paid vacation days are a given for a little over a half of workers, but The Port Authority of New York and New Jersey rewards only two-fifths of survey participants with paid sick leave.
-Almost all survey participants report having health insurance, and almost all respondents report having dental coverage.
-The Port Authority of New York and New Jersey also dishes out privileges such as life insurance, tuition reimbursement, public employees pension plan (pepp), and a company cell phone.
+When it comes to paid time off, the company is more lenient about vacation than it is about illness; a little over a half of workers get vacation time, whereas two in five respondents get paid sick leave.
+Nearly all employees report having health insurance, and almost all employees report having dental coverage.
+The list of perks also includes life insurance, tuition reimbursement, public employees pension plan (pepp), and a company cell phone.